philippfrenzel/yiidhtmlx/README.md

   }
 ```

+If you wanna script using the id of the object, the name will be "dhtmlxID" -> dhtmlxmyTestGrid.

 * The clientOptions->parent must be the same as the options->id !
 * The skin is currently default to dhx_terrace.
 * For a complete list of clientOptions check out the dhtmlx.com webpage